 How Often Do You Wash a Crochet Blanket?

-Of course, you may have to wash your blanket much more frequently.
+Of course, you may have to wash your blanket much more than you’d like.
 It all depends on how often you use it, the type of fiber used, and the amount of dust or dirt buildup on it.

 Knowing How To Wash A Crochet Blanket